urikalish/octane-anomaly-analysis/README.md

 * Defects with large attachments
 * Defects with many comments
 * Defects with many owners
+* Defects stuck in DEV phase
-* Defects stuck in phase
+* Defects stuck in QA phase
 * Defects with an unusual owner
 * Defects with an unusual QA owner